Air quality and EU legislation: Background

 The first serious attempt at an environmental harm treaty was the 1992 Framework Convention on Climate Change.
-Earlier attempts, such as the 1979 Convention on Long-range Transboundary Air Pollution and 1985 Convention for the Protection of the Ozone Layer, turned out to be largely futile.
+Earlier attempts, such as the 1979 Convention on Long-range Transboundary Air Pollution and the 1985 Convention for the Protection of the Ozone Layer, turned out to be largely futile.
 (Birnie et al., 2009).

 The genesis of air quality within the EU is the Council Directive 96/62/EC on ambient air quality assessment and management which is commonly referred to as the Air Quality Framework Directive.
 It described the approach as to how air quality would be assessed and managed in the EU member states.
-It lists the pollutants for which air quality standards and objectives would be developed and specified in legislation (EU, 1996).
-There were four ‘daughter’ directives for specified pollutants; however as shown in the Cleaner Air For Europe Directive (CAFE), 2008/50/EC below, Daughter Directives 1, 2 and 3 were subsumed into CAFE, with daughter directive 4 to be subsumed at a later stage (EPA, 2016).
+It listed the pollutants for which air quality standards and objectives would be developed and specified in legislation (EU, 1996).
+There were four ‘daughter’ directives for specified pollutants; however as shown in the Cleaner Air For Europe Directive (CAFE), 2008/50/EC below, daughter directives 1, 2 and 3 were subsumed into CAFE, with daughter directive 4 to be subsumed at a later stage (EPA, 2016).

-Subsequent to the Gothenburg Protocol United Nations Economic Commission for Europe (UNECE) agreed in December 1999, which focused on reducing, by 2010, the air concentrations of four air pollutants, namely sulfur dioxide (to be reduced by 63%), nitrogen oxides (41%), volatile organic compounds (40%) and ammonia (17%), leading the EU to introduce the 2001/81/EC Directive on national emissions ceilings.
+Subsequent to the Gothenburg Protocol, the United Nations Economic Commission for Europe (UNECE) was agreed upon in December 1999, which focused on reducing, by 2010, the air concentrations of four air pollutants, namely sulfur dioxide (to be reduced by 63%), nitrogen oxides (41%), volatile organic compounds (40%) and ammonia (17%), leading the EU to introduce the 2001/81/EC Directive on national emissions ceilings.
 This became law in Ireland by way of the European Communities (National Emissions Ceilings) Regulations 2004.
 The Environmental Protection Agency was assigned the status of competent authority to assess ambient air quality, approving air measuring devices, etc. (Menzies, 2016).

 The Cleaner Air For Europe Directive, 2008/50/EC or CAFE as it is known, sets out the need to ascertain the ambient air qualities, assessing for comparison and informing the public where need be.
 In order to do this the legislation sets out the need for member states to break their countries into zones and agglomerations (collections of people).
 Ireland is broken into 4 zones, A, B, C and D representing Dublin, Cork, small towns/cities and rural areas respectively (Menzies, 2016).
 CAFE, like that of the 2001/81/EC Directive, determines that additional pollutants will be measured and reduced, namely: